-- C. Surface water run-off must be managed as close to its source as possible (following the London Plan SuDS hierarchy), through: - 1.
+- D. Surface water run-off must be managed as close to its source as possible (following the London Plan SuDS hierarchy), through: - 1.
 Storing rainwater for later use (such as rainwater harvesting for irrigation or domestic water butts). - 2.
 An increase of permeable or porous surfaces and green infrastructure, including trees and urban hedgerows, to enhance natural drainage. - 3.
 The implementation of green/blue roofs on all flat roofs including extensions. - 4.
-Recognising opportunities for SuDS to provide other environmental benefits. - 5.
-Prioritising sustainable, natural green SuDS, over engineered options (underground attenuation tanks or oversized pipes).
+Including at least one SuDS element that provides other environmental benefits. - 5.
+Prioritising sustainable, natural green SuDS, over engineered options (underground attenuation tanks or oversized pipes). - 6.
+Supporting water efficiency measures, the reuse of greywater and water harvesting measures to reduce water demand and sewerage flows. - E. SuDS proposals must be adequately designed, built and maintained for the lifetime of the development. - F. Impermeable surfaces in gardens and landscaped areas will not be permitted as part of a development. - G. The Council supports the retrofitting of SuDS in any development (even if the proposed development will not have drainage implications). - 4.103 The reduction in the rate and volume of surface water run-off through the introduction of permeable surfaces and construction of Sustainable Drainage Systems (SuDS) is important as it will decrease the overall flows into the combined sewer system.
+All development, regardless of size, should ensure that there is a net reduction in flows to the combined sewer network.
+Target rates of runoff for development are intentionally ambitious in the plan and will be proportionate to the type of development and scale of development.
+The Council recognises the constraints of smaller sites to implement SuDS, as well as sites that may have below ground constraints such as buried services or easements.